anfrench/hello-world/PointCloudEditor/ReadMe.txt

-	----pointCloudEditor---
+﻿
+	----point Cloud Editor---
 	This program has many tools to edit a point cloud.
-	What cloud is opend is geven by the user duing runtime.
+	What cloud is opened is given by the user during run-time.
 	Has a terminal based user interface.
-	All operations are selected by the user during runtime.
+	All operations are selected by the user during run-time.